Woman says 2 Weinstein sexual assaults came 17 years apart - WTOP News

 She said he pulled her skirt off, put the washcloth on her and told her “my wife loves this.”

-She testified that she felt “nauseous, scared, terrified” and repeatedly told him “no” and asked “what are you doing?”
+She testified that she felt “nauseous, scared, terrified” and repeatedly told him to stop and asked “what are you doing?”

 She said he held her down and sexually assaulted her with his mouth and his hand.
 He then climbed on top of her and started to rape her but she was able to slip away and leave the room.